Raspberry White Chocolate Muffins

 - Line muffin tins with 14 cupcake paper liners and set aside.
 Preheat oven to 425º.

-- Scoop out batter to almost fill each muffin cup.
+- Scoop out the batter to almost fill each muffin cup.
 Then bake for 5 minutes.
-Decrease oven temperature to 375º and bake for another 13-15 minutes or till toothpick inserted in center comes out clean.
+Decrease oven temperature to 375º and bake for another 13-15 minutes or until a toothpick inserted in the center comes out clean.

-- Cool in pans for a 5-10 minutes, then remove to wire rack to continue cooling.
+- Cool in pans for 5-10 minutes, then remove to wire rack to continue cooling.